 When using the TAYLOR SPATIAL FRAME device, your surgeon inputs information about your original bone deformity into an advanced web-based computer application.
 This information is then interpreted by the software and a day-by-day treatment plan is created.
 The software also creates an image of your deformity on screen and shows how the bones should be moving each day, until the bones are completely set in proper alignment.

 You then make daily adjustments to the struts, depending on your prescribed course of treatment.
-As the adjustments are made, the rings are repositioned with respect to each other, moving bones in the directions necessary for treatment.
+As the adjustments are made, the rings of the external fixation device are repositioned with respect to each other, moving bones in the directions necessary for treatment.

 Your surgeon is able to make a side-by-side comparison of current X-Rays and the projected plan of treatment graphics created by the TAYLOR SPATIAL FRAME device software.
 This comparison ensures that your bones are healing in the correct alignment and at the appropriate pace.